Ddemon26/DocsPageTemplate/docs/quick-start.md

 # Quick Start

-Get up and running with our documentation site in just a few minutes.
+Get up and running with Your Project Name in just a few minutes.

 ## Prerequisites